 Each muscle group needs at least 90 seconds of rolling.
 The technique can be hard to master, and it can be a painful process, but worth it.

-The massage gun is easier than the foam roller to use, as rather than having to roll up and down the foam roller, you simply aim the massage gun at the targeted muscle and let it massage the area.
-The gun rotates at different speeds pulsating against your muscles, this like the foam roller boosts the blood flow, which sends more nutrients and oxygen to your muscles, supporting the recovery process.
+The massage gun is easier than the foam roller to use, as rather than having to roll up and down the foam roller, you aim the massage gun at the targeted muscle and let it massage the area.
+The gun rotates at different speeds pulsating against your muscles; this, like the foam roller, boosts the blood flow, which sends more nutrients and oxygen to your muscles, supporting the recovery process.

 However, either one is better than none - as both support the muscle recovery needed.